The biggest China

 Both countries

 have a legitimate beef with the other.
-On the US side, the government has a
+On the US US China

 This